If you have a question about running your canteen which isn't covered below, please contact us.

 - HKA have healthy recipes with matching professional food pictures (for your newsletter or menu) and videos on how to make them look great.

-- Special lunches: menu ideas for special lunch days that are managable for your canteen, raise extra funds And are healthy!
+- Special lunches: menu ideas for special lunch days that are manageable for your canteen, raise extra funds And are healthy!

 - The National Allergy Strategy has free online food allergy training for staff and volunteers working in schools.
 FOCis have information on Allergies and Anaphylaxis.